imagej/imagej.github.io/_pages/cookbook/z-functions.md

 ## Depth Coding

 One method of preserving some z-information in a 2D image is to 'depth-encode' the stack.
 A monochrome 3D image can be colored so that the color represents the z-depth.
 Any subsequent projection will retain this z-encoding.
-An 8-bit stack can be depth encoded with the menu command "*Image/Hyperstacks/Temporal-Color Code*".
+An 8-bit stack can be depth encoded with the menu command {% include bc path="Image|Hyperstacks|Temporal-Color Code" %}.
 From there you will be able to choose a LUT as well as the start and end slices from the stack.

 Another option is to use the plugin *Z Code Stack* for the results shown below.